mrirecon/bart-workshop/demos/pics-dce/demo.md

 (we can also use the simpler command, `cat data/ksp.hdr`, as the header file is plain-text and describes the dimensions.
 However, the header file may change in the future so it is safer to use the `show` command.)

-The MRI-specific BART commands assume that the first three dimensions represent space/k-space, the next two dimensions represent coils and ESPIRiT maps, and the 10th dimensions (zero-indexing) represents temporal phases.
+The MRI-specific BART commands assume that the first three dimensions represent space/spatial k-space, the next two dimensions represent coils and ESPIRiT maps, and the 10th dimension (zero-indexing) represents temporal phases.
 We see the spatial dimensions are `1 X 68 x 180`, with 20 coils and 18 temporal phases.

 ---